-Connecting to one of the FXS ports
+Single-Zone OHP equipment connected to one of the FXS ports:

 Use this configuration to connect paging equipment that interfaces through a telephone line.
 Typically, any OHP that connects to an FXS port has some intelligence to go off and on hook or otherwise send a signal back to the pager.
 These are generally controllers or telephone interfaces with controls and settings.